rust-lang/blog.rust-lang.org/posts/2024-06-26-types-team-update.md

 outside of the compiler itself.
 We would like to share the trait solver with rust-analyzer by the end of this year.
 They currently use [chalk] which is no longer actively maintained.
-Using the next-generation trait solver in rust-analyzer should result in a lot of additional testing for the solver and while also improving the IDE experience by positively impacting performance and correctness.
+Using the next-generation trait solver in rust-analyzer should result in a lot of additional testing for the solver while also improving the IDE experience by positively impacting performance and correctness.

 We intend to slowly roll out the solver in other areas of the compiler until we're able